feather-wallet/feather/README.md

 [![Build Status](https://build.featherwallet.org/api/badges/feather/feather/status.svg)](https://build.featherwallet.org/feather/feather)

-Feather is a free, open-source Monero client for Mac OS and Linux platforms written in C++ with the Qt framework.
+Feather is a free, open-source Monero client Linux with ports for Mac OS and Windows written in C++ with the Qt framework.
 It is created and maintained by [dsc](dsc@xmr.pm) and [tobtoht](thotbot@protonmail.com).

 ## Development resources
 * Web: [featherwallet.org](https://featherwallet.org)